-The CS Compliance department provides a risk-based monitoring programme to determine whether regulatory controls are operating effectively and regulatory requirements have been complied with.
+The Compliance department provides a risk-based monitoring programme to determine whether regulatory controls are operating effectively and regulatory requirements have been complied with.
 Monitoring activities are determined according to the assessment of regulatory risk in each area of CSAML.
 The Compliance department provide updates to the Board of Directors and senior management as required.

-The CS Operational Risk Management department provides robust, independent assessment and active challenge on operational risks, processes and controls generated by the first line.
-Operational Risk Management conducts oversight and challenge on the basis of the first line's implementation of the CS Group's Enterprise Risk Control Framework (ERCF), which provides a systematic approach to operational risk management, including conduct risk elements.
+The Operational Risk Management department provides robust, independent assessment and active challenge on operational risks, processes and controls generated by the first line.
+Operational Risk Management conducts oversight and challenge on the basis of the first line's implementation of the CS group's Enterprise Risk Control Framework (ERCF), which provides a systematic approach to operational risk management, including conduct risk elements.

-Additionally, further support such as Legal, Finance, Fiduciary Risk, Product Control and Operations within the CS Group provides independent review and challenge as part of their day-to day operations.
+Additionally, further support from Corporate Functions within the CS group provide independent review and challenge as part of their day-to-day operations.